LucasHasting/Applied-Statistics-Project/README.md

    ```sh
    Rscript Project.R
    ```
-2. All graphs are located in the project folder
+2. All graphs are located in the project folder in the Rplots.pdf file

 ### Run from RStudio
 1. Click File (located at the top left) -> Open File
 2. Open Project.R
+3. Click Session (located near File) -> Set Working Directory -> To Source File Location
+4. Click where the script is
+5. Click ctrl (cmd on mac) + a
-3. Click the run button (located at the top below the tabs)
+6. Click the run button (located at the top below the tabs)
-4. The graphs are located at the bottom right, the left and right arrows can be used to select a graph
+7. The graphs are located at the bottom right, the left and right arrows can be used to select a graph

 ## Usage